 5 Best Marine Speakers Reviewed and Compared

 There are a number of speakers available for marine applications.
-In fact, just about every speaker manufacturer makes a marine model which would be suitable for a pontoon boat or any other boat.
+In fact, just about every speaker manufacturer makes a marine model that would be suitable for a pontoon boat (or any other boat, for that matter).

 5 Best Marine Speakers

 1. Best Audio Quality Marine Speaker: Polk Audio DB651

 It's tough to argue with the quality of a Polk speaker.
 They have an incredible reputation for a reason, and the DB651 doesn't disappoint.

 With 60 watt continuous RMS and 180 watts peak at 4-ohm impedance, you have plenty of power and fidelity.

 The overall wattage and output of a marine speaker is an important consideration because boat engines are often quite loud.
 Mixed with higher winds out on the lake, you really need a speaker that can put out some sound when you're at WOT (wide open throttle).

 One really cool feature about the Polk is that it has a liquid cooled 1" tweeter.
 That's just super cool.
 The Polk is probably the most expensive speaker in this list, but if you want the best available, this is it!